In December , the

 The inauguration coins of the Museum |

-I love the little details in the Museum's façade especially those two statues of Egyptian Queen Cleopatra.
+I love the little details in the Museum's façade, especially those two statues of Ancient Egyptian goddesses.
 The statues look like the museum's guardians.

 I call them the Guardian of the Museum |